trifork/cheetah-infrastructure-utils-kafka/README.md

-# Cheetah Kafka Authorizer
+# Cheetah KRaft Kafka Authorizer

-`CheetahKafkaAuthorizer` is used for claim based access to Kafka.
+`KRaftAuthorizer` is used for claim-based access to Kafka.
 It uses `OAuthKafkaPrincipalBuilder` from <https://github.com/strimzi/strimzi-kafka-oauth/tree/main>.
-The `OAuthKafkaPrincipalBuilder` extracts the JWT from the request and creates a `OAuthKafkaPrincipal` which is used by `CheetahKafkaAuthorizer` to authorize the request.
+The `OAuthKafkaPrincipalBuilder` extracts the JWT from the request and creates an `OAuthKafkaPrincipal` which is used by `KRaftAuthorizer` to authorize the request.

+> `KRaftAuthorizer` uses the same logic as `CheetahKafkaAuthorizer`.
+The `KRaftAuthorizer` is adapted to work with Kafka ran in KRaft mode (without Zookeeper).

 Access is expressed through claims in a JWT with the following pattern: